“A must read.” – Mike Vaccaro, New York Post

 “There should be a life-size statue of Dr. Ralph Wimbish on the streets of St. Petersburg.
 Dr. Wimbish was to this city what Dr. Martin Luther King was to the country.
-Adam Henig’s terrific new book, Under One Roof, beautifully tells the whole inspirational story.”– Peter Golenbock, author of The Bronx Zoo: The Astonishing Inside Story of the 1978 World Champion New York Yankees and Bums: An Oral History of the Brooklyn Dodgers.
+Adam Henig’s terrific new book beautifully tells the whole inspirational story.”– Peter Golenbock, author of The Bronx Zoo: The Astonishing Inside Story of the 1978 World Champion New York Yankees and Bums: An Oral History of the Brooklyn Dodgers.

 “Adam Henig’s painstaking research shines a light on a special man, Dr. Ralph Wimbish, whose courage and resolve eased some of the pain brought by racial segregation.
-Under One Roof is a baseball book—and much more.”
+Baseball Under Siege is a baseball book—and much more.”

 – Bill Stevens, Tampa Bay Times

 “Baseball Under Siege is a story of courage and determination that needed to be told.” – Bob D’Angelo, the Sports Bookie Blog & journalist from Tampa Tribune

 “This book is quite a discovery.
 It is a piece of history that was so accepted at the time and, until now, forgotten in the present.” – Evilcyclist, book blogger

 “Henig also does an admirable job of describing the pain and humiliation felt by black ball players.
 [He’s] a first-rate researcher and his writing is vivid.” –Mark Tomasik of Retro Simba, St. Louis Cardinals fan blogger